protocol/launchpad/STYLE-GUIDE.md

 ![Distributed Web](https://protocol.ai/assets/img/pl\_projects.87ac4e1b.png)
 ```

+### Add Images directly
-To add your own images, either upload to the file to..
+To add your own images, add the image into the `/docs/.gitbook/assets` directory

+###
-Video Embeds require the YouTube ID with the embed URL
+Video Embeds - YouTube
+A video embed requires it to be published to Youtube (typically as an unlisted video), and the URL to add it.

+Simply add in the web address with `{% embed url"<https.youtube.com/video-url>" %}`

 _Example_
 ```